PagerDuty/public-support-scripts/README.md

 ```
 https://gist.github.com/lfepp/69a2288d898248800752d38e593323c1

-A sample script to programatically access and download the alerts for an
+A sample script to programmatically access and download the alerts for an
 incident as a CSV file.

 #### Alert Volume/Pain for On-Call Users